jwulibrary/jwulibraryhomepage_2024/README.md

 ### Interface Elements
 - Chat button is not functional.
 - Hours display is currently placeholders.
 - "Ask a student" button is not available.
+(IN PROGRESS...
+WILL BE UP SOON)
 - Announcements section needs finalization (real links, either random shuffle load or carousel slider).

 ### Mobile and Responsiveness